 Shocked by the aftermath of World War 1 and the Russian Revolution, they were determined to secure improvements to children’s lives.
-Their goal was to create a powerful international organisation, which would extend its ramifications to the remotest corner of the globe.
+Their goal was to create a powerful international organization, which would extend its ramifications to the remotest corner of the globe.
 This was soon achieved – and Save the Children continues to build on this success.

 Eglantyne Jebb was the first to press for worldwide safeguards for children.
 The UN Convention on the Rights of the Child, adopted by the United Nations in 1989 and now ratified by nearly all countries worldwide, has its roots in her pioneering work.
 Read more about Eglantyne Jebb here.